fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADAppCredential.md

 ```

 ## DESCRIPTION
-The Get-AzureRmADAppCredential cmdlet can be used to retrieve a list of credentials associated with an application.
+The **Get-AzureRmADAppCredential** cmdlet gets a list of credentials associated with an application.

-This command will retrieve all of the credential properties (but not the credential value) associated with the application.
+This command gets all of the credential properties (but not the credential value) associated with the application.

 ## EXAMPLES

-### --------------------------  Example 1  --------------------------
+### Example 1: Get a list of credentials
-@{paragraph=PS C:\\\>}

 ```
-PS E:\> Get-AzureRmADAppCredential -ObjectId 1f99cf81-0146-4f4e-beae-2007d0668476
+PS C:\> Get-AzureRmADAppCredential -ObjectId 1f99cf81-0146-4f4e-beae-2007d0668476
 ```

-Returns a list of credentials associated with the application having object id '1f99cf81-0146-4f4e-beae-2007d0668476'.
+This command gets a list of credentials associated with the application with object ID 1f99cf81-0146-4f4e-beae-2007d0668476.

 ## PARAMETERS